MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/overview.md

 #### Office for Mac features

-To review the latest features in each monthly release, visit [What's new in Microsoft 365](https://support.microsoft.com/office/95c8d81d-08ba-42c1-914f-bca4603e1426?#platform=mac) or [Release notes for Office for Mac](/officeupdates/release-notes-office-for-mac).
+To review the latest features in each monthly release, refer to [What's new in Microsoft 365](https://support.microsoft.com/office/95c8d81d-08ba-42c1-914f-bca4603e1426?#platform=mac) or [Release notes for Office for Mac](/officeupdates/release-notes-office-for-mac).

 > [!TIP]
 > For early access to new features, join the [Office Insider program](https://insider.office.com).

 #### Office LTSC for Mac 2021 features

-For information about the new features in Office LTSC for Mac 2021, visit the following articles:
+For information about the new features in Office LTSC for Mac 2021, refer to the following articles:
 - [What's new in Excel 2021 for Mac](https://support.microsoft.com/office/4100753f-93bc-4143-a77c-7258d1a80cd3)
 - [What's new in Outlook 2021 for Mac](https://support.microsoft.com/office/cac45ed4-3f1c-490e-a76d-95af48ba770e)
 - [What's new in PowerPoint 2021 for Mac](https://support.microsoft.com/office/fcbbd1ee-a94a-42a6-910e-df9cab3a1bf6)